finn-no/recsys_slates_dataset/README.md

-Download and prepare data into ready-to-use PyTorch dataloaders:
+Download and prepare data into ready-to-use pytorch dataloaders:

 ```
 from recsys_slates_dataset import dataset_torch
 ind2val, itemattr, dataloaders = dataset_torch.load_dataloaders()
 ```

 ## Organization
 The repository is organized as follows:
 - The dataset is placed in (`data/`).
-- The code open-sourced from the article ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) is found in (`code/`).
+- The code open sourced from the article ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) is found in (`code/`).
 However, we are in the process of making the data more generally available which makes the code incompatible with the current (newer) version of the data.
 Please use [the v1.0 release of the repository](https://github.com/finn-no/recsys-slates-dataset/tree/v1.0) for a compatible version of the code and dataset.

 ## Quickstart dataset [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/finn-no/recsys-slates-dataset/blob/master/quickstart-finn-recsys-slate-data.ipynb)
 We provide a quickstart Jupyter notebook that runs on Google Colab (quickstart-finn-recsys-slate-data.ipynb) which includes all necessary steps above.